 Data breaches are common in headlines these days, but they are not equally spread out in terms of location.
 Data breaches occur far more often in some US states than others, and the number of records lost or stolen varies as well.

-Comparitech analyzed data on the last 10 years worth of data breaches to find which US states suffer the most.
+Comparitech analyzed the number of data breaches from 2005 to present to find out which US states suffer the most.
 We looked at both the number of data breaches and the number of records exposed.

 Here are our key findings:

-- South Dakota, North Dakota, Wyoming, West Virginia, and Hawaii suffered the fewest data breaches, each of them having had under 30 in total over the entire decade.
+- North Dakota, South Dakota, Wyoming, West Virginia, and Puerto Rico suffered the fewest data breaches, each of them having had 33 or under over the entire fourteen-and-a-half years.

-- The cost of each lost or stolen record is an average of $148, which amounts to more than $1.6 trillion lost since 2008.
+- The current cost of each lost or stolen record is $150 on average (according to an IBM study), which amounts to more than $1.66 trillion lost since 2005.

 - 2017 set a record for the most US data breaches: 1,683 in total.